arturmuller/select-layers-by-name/README.md

 Select Layers by Name
 =====================

+Create a selection using layer names.
+The plugin has two commands, both of which are case insensitive:

-Create a selection based on layer names.
-Currently, the selection is scoped to currently open page and works for artboards, groups and layers.
-The name you input is case insensitive but has to match exactly.
-For example, if you want to match 'New Post' you are able to type it as 'new post' or 'NeW PoSt' but using only 'New' or 'Post' won't work.
+**Select Layers by Exact Name (⌘L)** matches all layers on current page whose name _matches exactly_ the name you have typed.
+For example, to select a layer called 'New Post' you are able to type 'new post' or 'NeW PoSt' but using only 'New' or 'Post' won't work.

+**Select Layers by Partial Name (⎇⌘L)** matches all layers on current page whose name _contains_ the name you have typed.
+For example, to select a layer called 'New Post' you are able to type 'new' or 'POST' to make the selection.

 ## Demo